act-rules/act-rules.github.io/pages/glossary/lang-identification.md

 ## Recommendation

-The [site-title] group does not recommend the use of any particular algorithm.
+The group does not recommend the use of any particular algorithm.
 Instead each tool that uses automatic language identification should disclose which algorithm, implementation, or third party libraries are used.

 ## Background